 Are you ready for retirement?
 First ask yourself “How much money do I need to live?” and “How much money do I have?”
 These questions can help establish a goal and define areas that should be closely analyzed.
 If financial gaps exist, assess and determine how to fill them.
 It is important to consider the financial implications of several critical areas, including:

 - Average living expenses

 How much and how long do you want to work?

 Over the last 15 years, a shift has been taking place—it no longer has to be “all or nothing” when it comes to employment.
 More people are retiring in stages, or semi-retiring.
 Instead of completely stepping away from a career, they might transition out of a role slowly.
 Additionally, many Americans are planning to work longer or stay involved in their businesses beyond what is considered traditional retirement.
-According to the latest data from the U.S. Bureau of Labor Statistics, almost 20 percent of Americans 65 and older are now working.
+The U.S. Bureau of Labor Statistics projects that by 2024, 13 million people age 65 and older will still be working.
 Think about where you would like to be on this spectrum to help determine when, and to what degree, your earning potential will change.